 MyInsights is an intuitive, low cost market research platform for qualitative research and mobile ethnography.
 Participants can capture their thoughts, feelings, experiences and habits in the right moment and place, whether it is at home or on-the-go.
-In MyInsights, participants can submit text messages, photos, videos and audio fragments, can complete diary tasks, vote in a poll topic and participate in short surveys and set up real-time private/group disussions.
+In MyInsights, participants can submit text messages, photos, videos and audio fragments, can complete diary tasks, vote in a poll topic, participate in short surveys and set up real-time private/group disussions.

 Some of our Clients

 We understand that sometimes all your qualitative projects receive the green light at once,